Podcasting – there are so many out there! But isn’t that great? There is a podcast out there for everyone.

 I announced at a couple of networking events that I was starting a podcast, nothing like committing in public your intentions to feel committed to your goals!
 I was just getting my ideas jotted down, and then along comes Covid-19, which gave me even more time to get my ideas into action.
 I was lucky that we already had the equipment at home to start.
-The next bit was to check in with idea and see it if worked and come up with a name, artwork and some music.
+The next bit was to check in with an idea and see it if worked, and come up with a name, artwork and some music.
 I came across a photo I had previously taken which seemed to capture my idea, and helped me decide on the name too!
-I could have purchased some music, but me and I husband ended up spending one weekend playing around with some tunes of our own and what you hear is his second iteration of our first attempt.
+I could have purchased some music, but me and my husband ended up spending one weekend playing around with some tunes of our own and what you hear is his second iteration of our first attempt.
 The first one was a bit too dramatic and dance-y, but it was a Friday night when we threw it together!

 If you fancy hosting your own podcast there are some great resources out there, just doing a quick google search will bring up loads of resources.
 The best one I found that gave me a bit of focus and made sure I had covered all bases was from: https://www.podcastinsights.com/

 You can sign up receive a newsletter.
 Ross sends out a daily email for seven days covering different topics such as the equipment you should consider, themes and how to launch.